 - If the ARV is 250,000, the lender is willing to offer a loan of $187,500

-Most hard money lenders will offer loan to ARV terms ranging from 65% to 90% of the property’s post renovation selling price.
-To workout the loan to ARV, you simply need to multiply the percentage offered by the hard money lender by the after repair value of the property.
+Most hard money lenders will offer loan to ARV terms ranging from 65% to 90% of the ‘s post renovation selling price.
+To workout the loan to ARV, you simply need to multiply the percentage offered by the by the of the .

-To maximize profit in a fix and flip deal, you need to transform the current value of the property.
+To maximize in a fix and flip deal, you need to transform the of the .
 In most cases, ugly, run down houses actually have the most ‘transformation potential’.
 Ultimately, you should try to:

 - Find houses with a price per square foot that is lower than the market average